 Brushing with a broom or brush with hard plastic bristles can help remove that stubborn dirt from your rug.

-It is an effective way to take care such kind of rug.
-No worry, it is safe to use a steam cleaner on cow skin rug.
+It is an effective way to take care of such kind of rug.
+No worries, it is safe to use a steam cleaner on a cow skin rug.

 Tips:

-• Excess water may damage your rug.
-So, don’t allow your rug get wet.
+- Excess water may damage your rug.
+So, don’t allow your rug to get wet.

-How to remove minute stains from spill on cowhide rug
+How to remove minute stains from the spill on a cowhide rug

 A mix of water and shampoo will be helpful to remove the stain.